Do I have torn abdominal muscles (Diastasis Recti) or just a bit of excess tummy fat?

 Best to research the advice of post-partum exercise tips, such as those from the Tummy Team and their resources.
 But do ask your doctor for advice as this information may not suit your specific condition.

-What can be done to correct the condition of diastasis recti?
+What can be done to address the condition of diastasis recti?

-If you have split your abdominal muscles through pregnancy, the long-term solution is actually Abdominal surgery or a full Abdominoplasty with abdominal muscle repair (such as performed by Specialist Plastic Surgeons who focus on Mummy Makeovers including our Team of Melbourne Plastic Surgeons.
+If you have split your abdominal muscles through pregnancy, the long-term solution may actually be Abdominal surgery or a full Abdominoplasty with abdominal muscle repair (such as performed by Specialist Plastic Surgeons who focus on Post-Partum Surgery including our Team of Melbourne Plastic Surgeons.

-Our custom Tummy Tuck surgeries often include full repair of diastasis recti, repositioning of the navel, and reduction of excess skin and body fat using a combination of surgical techniques and liposuction.
+Our Abdominoplasty surgeries often include full repair of diastasis recti, repositioning of the navel, and reduction of excess skin and body fat using a combination of surgical techniques and liposuction.

 - Find out more about: